overlookmotel/class-extension/README.md

 If extension `A` were applied twice, it could cause unexpected behavior.

-So `.extend()` recognises duplicate extensions, and avoids applying them more than once.
+`.extend()` deals with this problem.
+It recognises duplicate extensions, and avoids applying them more than once.

 If you call `.extend()` on a class which is already extended with the specified extension, it returns the class unmodified, rather than applying the extension again.